designernils/query-xml-sql/README.md

 	[settings].[Settings]
 ```

-### ridding of XMLNAMESPACES clause, and use wildcard instead to query XML values from two different tables (containing NAMESPACES whereas the other do not)
+#### ridding off XMLNAMESPACES clause, and use wildcard instead to query XML values from two different tables (containing NAMESPACES whereas the other do not)
 ```SQL
 SELECT
 	o.settings.value('(./*:Organization/*:General/@guid)[1]', 'varchar(max)') as 'Column containing XMLNAMESPACES' ,